 As, however, it was a case of quae cum ita sint, the Lord Innocent did His duty by the Latin Empire as best He could.
 He took special charge of the interests of the Church, which must have been still largely served by orthodox papas, as we are unable to trace any sufficiently large influx of Latin clerks to take their places.
 The Pope wrote frequently on the subject of the validity of Orthodox Orders which He expressly acknowledged, but insisted that all future ordinations or consecrations of Greek clerks should follow the Latin Rite.
 He tried to reduce the lamentable divisions among the local imperatunculi of the East.
-In all good faith He wrote, 17 Mar.
-1208, to Theodoros I Laskaris, Basileus in Nicaea, urging him to surcease from stiff-neckedness, and to acknowledge the Latin emperor of Romania as the legitimate successor of Justinian and his lawful sovereign.
-This must have been a curious letter to be received at the court of Nicaea, (which was Byzantine in all save geographical position) by a prince who was certain in his own heart that he was the one and only Autocrat of All the Romans.
+In all good faith He wrote, xvii Mar.
+1208, to Theodoros I Laskaris, Basileus in Nikaia, urging him to surcease from stiffneckedness, and to acknowledge the Latin emperor of Romania as the legitimate successor of Justinian, and his lawful sovereign.
+This must have been a curious letter to be received at the court of Nikaia, (which was Byzantine in all save geographical position) by a prince who was certain in his own heart that he was the one and only Autocrat of All the Romans.
 The Pope was also moved to protest to the Despot Mikhael Komnenos of Epiros against his treatment of the Archbishop of Durazzo, and to desire him to leave that prelate in peace.
 The conquest, however, had one good result beside that produced by the scattering of objects and evidences of Byzantine civilization over the avid West.
 A very large tract of country, hitherto closed to the great Orders, now lay open to them.
-Estates, which they never could have possessed before, now became theirs; and helped to defray the cost of their unequal but perpetual warfare against the Infidel.
+Estates, which they never could have possessed before, now became theirs; and helped